Master of Healthcare Administration (Professional Concentration)

 The 100% Online Master of Healthcare Administration (MHA) degree is specifically designed for working professionals with 3+ years of experience in a healthcare setting who aspire to advance into healthcare leadership positions.

-Master of Healthcare Administration At-A-Glance Heading link
+Master of Healthcare Administration At-A-Glance

-Master of Healthcare Administration Overview Heading link
+Master of Healthcare Administration Overview

 The Online Master of Healthcare Administration (MHA) degree blends foundational business principles with a comprehensive healthcare perspective.
 Students obtain foundational knowledge in healthcare management through a curriculum that provides competencies specifically aligned with the healthcare industry.
 The program’s areas of focus include healthcare finance, population health management, strategic marketing and planning, and operational leadership, equipping students with a diverse skillset tailored to the unique demands of the healthcare industry.